 We design, manufacture, sell, install, and service a wide range of products, including products and related services that are at the cutting edge of existing technologies and medical advances.
 Our products are used by healthcare providers to diagnose, monitor, and treat a wide range of medical conditions.
 We are required to comply with the highest quality standards in product manufacturing and quality management plays an essential role in determining and meeting customer requirements, preventing defects, improving our offerings, and assuring the safety and efficacy of our products.
 As a result, our business exposes us to potential product liability claims.
 Customers or their patients may bring product liability claims if our products fail, or allegedly fail, to perform as expected or show a failure rate that is higher than expected, or the use of our products results, or is alleged to result, in bodily injury, death, or property damage.
 Claims may allege that our products cause or result in alleged new disease states.
 Even if these or similar claims are without merit, they can result in costly and time-consuming litigation.
 We may also be exposed to claims or regulatory action if our products do not conform or are alleged not to conform to applicable product or design specifications, labeling, or manufacturing requirements.
-Quality issues could result in warranty, guarantee, or other claims, including with respect to performance guarantees under service contracts.
 Even if such non-conformance has no actual impact on the quality of our products, we may be exposed to claims, regulatory actions, or negative press reports, or may be required to modify our products or their labeling, conduct a recall or take other actions, any of which could adversely affect our reputation or our relationships with customers and users of our products.